free-game-apis/SnakeGameAPI/README.md

     divElementId: "game-container",
     url: "gamesforus.com",
 })
 // We also allow you to set the ammount of rows, columns, and a ton of other settings.
-For all customization features, [Click Me](customization/readme.md)
+For all customization features, click the link at the top of this page.
 </script>
 ```
 # The Code Explained (above is the entire code)